NLeSC/guide/projects/project_reviews.md

 # Project Reviews

 For all project longer than a year (typically full projects and alliances), the MT organizes annual reviews.
 The details are described in Section 9.4.2 of the protocol document.
-The annual reviews are organized and chaired by Scott and the PI, eScience engineer(s), eScience coordinator, Rob and other partners (posdocs, co-PIs, etc) are present.
+The annual reviews are organized and chaired by an MT member, and the PI, eScience engineer(s), eScience coordinator, and other partners (posdocs, co-PIs, etc) are present.

 The goals are as follows: